 Only a few decades ago, braces were worn primarily by children and teens.
 Today, we know that orthodontic treatment offers numerous benefits for patients of all ages.
 That is why millions of adults are straightening their teeth for a beautiful smile and optimal oral health with adult orthodontics.
 At Roy Orthodontics, we offer adult orthodontics for those who would like to achieve a healthier smile for years to come.
 No matter what your personal goals, we are here to help.

 Adult Orthodontics: More than Just Appearance!

 Oftentimes, when we think of braces, we think of straightening teeth.
-Orthodontic treatment can certainly create a beautiful smile – but it is so much more than that.
+Orthodontic treatments can certainly create a beautiful smile – but it is so much more than that.
 When teeth are in alignment, all other oral elements work together harmoniously for optimal health and function.
 If your teeth are crowded, crooked, or misaligned, bacteria can become trapped in hard-to-reach areas.
 This can ultimately lead to tooth decay and gum disease.
 Straight teeth and a balanced bite make brushing a flossing a breeze, helping you maintain healthy teeth and gums for a lifetime of benefits.

 Who is a Candidate for Adult Orthodontics?